Accelize/apyfal/docs/configuration.rst

 Using the configuration File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the ``accelerator.conf`` file to provides parameters to run
+``accelerator.conf`` file can be used to provide parameters to run
-your accelerator.
+ accelerator.

 ..
 NOTE: "configuration_file.rst" is dynamically generated from "accelerator.conf".
    Update directly documentation in "accelerator.conf" if needed.